crazytimtimtim/747-400/README.md

 **Why are my screens half black?** IRS alignment cannot complete until you set the IRS position in the FMC.
 (INIT REF -> POS -> R4 to copy GPS position, R5 to enter it into current position.

 Thanks for reading the Readme!
-The FMC PIN is 3099.
+The P I N is 3099.

 ### Changelog:
 See the [commit history](https://github.com/mSparks43/747-400/commits/master) for detailed changes.